-Commentary – While the government still has a long way to go in repairing its relationship with journalists—a core pillar of democracy—the statement issued by the Prime Minister’s Office ahead of tomorrow’s inaugural government press conference signals more than a routine media advisory; it marks a reset.
+Commentary – Although the government must continue strengthening democratic structures that prioritise journalism, the statement issued by the Prime Minister’s Office ahead of tomorrow’s inaugural press conference signals more than routine communication; it marks a reset.

 Prime Minister Lord Fakafanua

-For the first time since Tonga’s 2010 Democratic Reforms, the organisation of a government press conference reflects a deliberate move toward formality, clarity, and institutional respect, rather than openness without structure.
+For the first time since Tonga’s 2010 Democratic Reforms, the organisation of the government press conference reflects a deliberate move toward formality, clarity, and institutional respect, rather than openness without structure.

 Over time, however, weaknesses became evident.